Chambliss Amateur Achievement Award

 The Chambliss Amateur Achievement Award is for an achievement in astronomical research made by an amateur astronomer — that is, a person not employed in the field of astronomy in a professional capacity — and who is resident in North America.
 The key factor in deciding the recipient will be that the work contributes to the advancement of the science of astronomy.
 The award consists of a silver medal.

 Self-nominations are allowed.
-Nominations are due by 30 June each year.
+Nominations are due on 30 June.

 2016 – Daryll LaCourse